Sightseeing Spots

 At this memorial museum, materials related to the history of aviation are displayed alongside actual airplanes.
 Visitors can learn about the principles of flight and aviation history from a variety of angles through flight simulators and helicopter piloting simulators!
 The many airplanes and helicopters displayed throughout the museum are a must-see.
 A special place to experience the wide-open skies and the history of flight in Tokorozawa.
 Aircraft craft workshops for families are also held regularly.

 A well-established Japanese sweets shop in Yoshikawa City that has been in business for 60 years.
-It was relocated to the backside of Yoshikawa Shrine and reopened in 2019.
-The famous "Namazu Manju" made with homemade red bean paste, which is rare nowadays, is a perfect souvenir.
-We also recommend the "Namazu Monaka," which allows you to compare the lean and coarse red bean paste and the freshly made dumplings you can enjoy in the store.
+It was relocated to behind Yoshikawa Shrine and reopened in 2019.
+The famous "Namazu Manju," made from homemade red bean paste cooked with a rare attention to detail, makes for a perfect souvenir.
+We also recommend the "Namazu Monaka" to compare the taste of smooth and coarse red bean paste, and the dango (rice flour dumplings) made fresh to order.

 The magnificent and beautiful “Ashigakubo Icicles” is one of Chichibu’s three major icicle formations.
 These icicles, measuring about 30 meters high and 200 meters wide, are artificially created by sprinkling stream water on the slope of the mountain.
 Every year from early January to late February, you can immerse yourself in a fantasy realm created by nature and the locals.